Yan Zhenqing: Civil war

 By the time Yan Zhenqing took up the post of governor of Pingyuan, the An Shi Rebellion was imminent.
 With his political sensitivity, Yan Zhenqing immediately started preparing for war by fortifying the city wall and stocking up provisions.
 He also sent emergency memorial to Emperor Xuanzong, but was ignored.

 In December 755, An Lushan and Shi Siming rebelled under the name of removing Yang Guozhong.
 The ill-prepared Tang government troops retreated with little resistance from all the prefectures in Heshuo (河朔) area (which includes the present day provinces of Shandong, Hebei and Henan); only Yan Zhenqing's Pingyuan sustained through.
 He then combined force with his cousin, Yan Gaoqing (顏杲卿), who was the governor of Changshan (常山太守) (present day Quyang, Hebei), fighting the rebels at their rear.
 The government in its desperation, promoted Yan Zhenqing to Deputy Minister of Finance (户部侍郎), and conferred him great military power to assist General Li Guangbi (李光弼) in the suppression of the rebellion.

-Thereafter Yan's force won several major battles over the rebels, including successfully cutting the rebel supply lines and regaining control over seventeen commands in Heshuo area.
-In 756, Emperor Suzong ascended the throne and promoted Yan Zhenqing to Minister of Works (工部尚書).
+Thereafter Yan's force won several major battles over the rebels, including successfully cutting the rebel supply lines and regaining control over seventeen commanderies in Heshuo area.
+In 756, Emperor Suzong ascended the throne from Emperor Xuanzong and promoted Yan Zhenqing to Minister of Works (工部尚書).
 Due to poor military deployment by the Tang government, An Lushan managed to attack Hebei by surprise, and Yan Zhenqing reluctantly abandoned his command, returning to the court in 757.
 He was then appointed Minister of Law (刑部尚書), but his outspokenness against corrupt higher-ranking officials resulted in himself being constantly demoted and re-promoted.